1

 The Patient Financial Advocate primarily focuses on helping patients navigate billing, insurance, and financial concerns, while the Patient Services Coordinator handles broader patient support and appointment coordination.
 Both roles work closely with patients but differ in their core responsibilities and focus areas.

-How to become a patient financial advocate?
+How do you get a job as a patient financial advocate?

 What does a patient financial advocate do?